JosePereira96/MineSweeper/README.md

 $ python3 minesweeper.py
 ```

-Alternativly there is an executable file that does not require Python to be installed.
+Alternatively there is an executable file that does not require Python to be installed.
 To use this alternative the following steps are required:

 ```bash
 # Example installation commands